-First, you will want to schedule a conference with your bankruptcy lawyer to discuss in great detail you financial situation and the assets you own.
-This will help your attorney determine which chapter of bankruptcy will be the best for you.
+Firstly, you will want to schedule a conference with your bankruptcy lawyer to discuss in great detail your financial situation and the assets you own.
+Because of which your attorney can easily determine which chapter of bankruptcy will be the best for you.
 The goal is to discharge your debts in the most affordable and effective manner.

 Your Bankruptcy Lawyer must be concerned, aware and take into consideration which Chapter of the United States Bankruptcy Code protects your property from the United States Trustee the best.
 The Trustee is assigned by the Bankruptcy System to oversee and review your bankruptcy petition.
 The Bankruptcy Trustee is charged with the responsibility of determining if there are any assets to recover and sell.
 The proceeds will then be used to pay your creditors.
 An experienced Florida Bankruptcy Lawyer will know which Statutory exemptions to apply to protect your assets.
 This is a must.
 A mistake in applying the proper exemption could be devastating to a debtor financially.

-The Law Office of Tony Turner offers free consultations so that you he can educate you about the Bankruptcy Law, the Exemptions available and advise you what to do and what not to do before you file for bankruptcy.
-Attorney Turners clients learn about the debt relief options available and whether they qualify for bankruptcy without worrying about how to pay attorney fees for the consultation.
+The Law Office of Tony Turner offers free consultations so that you can educate yourself about the Bankruptcy Law, the Exemptions available and advise you what to do and what not to do before you file for bankruptcy.
+Attorney Turner’s clients learn about the debt relief options available and whether they qualify for bankruptcy without worrying about how to pay attorney fees for the consultation.
 It’s free.

 A Chapter 13 bankruptcy case is a reorganization.
 You can reorganize your debts into an affordable bankruptcy plan.